newt007/sumbangin-aja/README.md

 - [Project Structure](#project-structures)

 ## <a name="features"></a> Features :
-A few features SumbanginAja have on this app :
+A few features SumbanginAja's has on this app :

 * Login and Register
 * Get nearest surplus food around you